EMDR Therapy: Treatment For Trauma, Anxiety, And PTSD In The UK

-The experience of trauma can lead to a range of effects that can be long-lasting and significantly impact one’s quality of life, particularly if left untreated.
-Eye movement desensitization and reprocessing (EMDR) is one of many available approaches to treating individuals with trauma-related mental health difficulties, such as post-traumatic stress disorder (PTSD).
-Below, explore the definition of trauma and PTSD and common treatment options, including EMDR.
+Trauma can lead to a range of effects that can be long-lasting and significantly impact one’s quality of life, particularly if left untreated.
+Eye movement desensitization and reprocessing (EMDR) is one of many available approaches to treating trauma-related mental health difficulties, such as post-traumatic stress disorder (PTSD).
+Below, explore the definitions of trauma and PTSD and common treatment options, including EMDR therapy.
 In addition, find out how to connect with a trauma-informed mental health specialist in the UK.

 - Natural disasters